 Associate of Science in Welding Technology

 The Associate of Science (A.S.) program prepares students for advanced or supervisory positions in welding.
 Program coursework covers basic and advanced pipe welding, welding basics, inspection, safety and flux-core arc welding.
-Courses in mathematics and technical communications are also required.
 Upon completion of the program, students are eligible to take several types of welding certification exams.

-Delaware County Community College (DCCC) was founded in 1967 and has locations in both Delaware and Chester counties.
+Delaware County Community College was founded in 1967 and has locations in both Delaware and Chester counties.
 Approximately 11,000 students are enrolled in DCCC's certificate and associate's degree programs.
-The certificate in welding is offered under the manufacturing program conducted by DCCC's Department of Technical Education at the college's main campus in Media.

 Certificate of Competency in Welding